aklivity/zilla-docs/src/how-tos/zilla-plus-aws-ecs-fargate.md

 :::

-## Create a Service from your AWS Fargate Task
+## Create a Service from your AWS ECS Fargate Task

 > This will create a service based on the configuration in the Task.